AI CRO

 Best for: Agencies running structured A/B tests on landing pages where click distribution is the primary hypothesis.

 What it gets wrong: No session recordings on the Basic plan.
 Form analytics are a separate add-on.
-The platform's evolution has slowed, fewer feature releases than Hotjar or Clarity in the past 24 months.
+Session recordings are a paid add-on, not bundled at the Basic tier.

 Pricing: £29/month (Basic), £49/month (Standard), £99/month (Plus), £249/month (Pro).